Process for Receiving Academic Accommodations

 Below is an explanation of how the academic accommodations process works.
 You can also view and print out a step-by-step summary word document of the Process for Receiving Academic Accommodations.

-During the meeting, the student and professor will sit down together to complete and sign the Confirmation of Accommodations Discussion Form.
-On the form, the student and professor will note how accommodations will be implemented.
-If receiving extended time for testing, the student must consider any class conflicts s/he has right before or after class, and if proctoring is needed, indicate on the form the dates and times when tests will need to be proctored.
+During the meeting, the student and professor will sit down together to discuss the requested accommodations.
+Once the student and professor decide how accommodations will be implemented, the professor will acknowledge the accommodations in CLIQ.
+If receiving extended time for testing, the student must consider any class conflicts right before or after class, and if proctoring is needed, indicate on the form the dates and times when tests will need to be proctored.

-Once completed, the student is responsible for returning the form to Disability Services within 3 days of the meeting.
-This form must be turned in, even if the department will accommodate the student's testing needs.
+Once completed, the student is responsible for submitting all test proctoring requests through Office 365, and returning the Blue Form to ADS (Access and Disability Services) within 3 days of the meeting.
+This form must be turned in, even if the professor will accommodate the student's test-taking needs.

-Please note that students requesting a test proctor must give at least 5 days notice before any exam.
-We will not be able to provide proctoring for students who do not provide sufficient notice.
+Please note that students requesting a test proctor must give at least one week before any exam.
+ADS cannot provide test proctoring without sufficient time to prepare for a student's exam.

-For more information on the accommodations process, please see the Documenting and Receiving Accommodations page.
+For more information on the accommodations process, please see the Disclosing and Documenting a Disability page.

 Phone: (717) 245-1734